GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_AV1_API.md

 `20` mbps

 **Description:**
-Sets the target bitrate, bit/s based on use case
+Sets the target bitrate, bit/s based on use case.

 ---